-Today's app users demand performance, experience,
+Today's app users demand performance, experience, and intelligence

 Today's app users demand performance,